Online Joint Assortment-Inventory Optimization under MNL Choices: A Detailed Analysis of

 In this section, we provide a detailed analysis of \Cref{example-counter-example} in \Cref{subsec-naive-extension}.
 Recall that in \Cref{example-counter-example}, the number of products $N$ is 2, the product-wise capacity vector $\cvec$ is $(1, 1)$, the total capacity $\C$ is 2, and the numbers of customer arrivals $\M_1, \dots, M_T$ are all equal to 2.
 Suppose that the attraction parameters of the no-purchase option and product $1$ are $v_0 = v_1 = 1$, and the unit profit of product $1$ is $r_1 = 1$.
 The attraction parameter $v_2$ and the unit profit $r_2$ of product $2$ are left undetermined, except that $r_2$ is restricted to satisfy $r_2 < r_1$.

 There are four feasible inventory decisions: $\U^{(0) }= (0, 0)$, $\U^{(1)}= (1, 0)$, $\U^{(2)} = (1, 1)$, and $\U^{(3)} = (1, 0)$.
 Obviously, the decision $\U^{(0)}$ is not optimal.
-Below we show the single-cycle expected profits of the other three decisions.
-They are derived by enumerating all possible choices of the two arriving customers in an inventory cycle.
+Below we show the single-cycle expected profits associated with the remaining three decisions.
+These are calculated by considering all potential selections made by the two arriving customers during an inventory cycle.

-Based on the closed-form expressions of expected profits above, we can make several important observations.
+Based on the above given closed-form expressions for expected profits, we can make several important observations.